GitauHarrison/notes/tags_flask_blog_posts.md

 ```

 Above, we want the string "Hello, world!" to be returned when we navigate to either `/` or `/index` URLs.
 The Flask server expects certain environment variables to be set before serving the relevant content.
 To make our work easier, we will define all environment variables in `.flaskenv`.
-These variables are needed prior to the Flask server starting.
+These variables are needed before the Flask server starting.

 ```python
 FLASK_APP=main.py